 We are a coalition that includes community and non-profit groups, faith groups, health organizations, First Nations and Aboriginal organizations, businesses, labour organizations, and social policy groups.
-We have come together around a campaign aimed at seeing the introduction of a bold and comprehensive poverty reduction plan from the government of British Columbia that would include legislated targets and timelines to significantly reduce poverty and homelessness.
-We seek to improve the health and well-being of all British Columbians.
+We have come together to raise awareness about poverty and inequality, and improve the health and well-being of all British Columbians.
+We advocate for accountable, bold and comprehensive measures in the provincial government’s poverty reduction plan to significantly reduce poverty, inequality, and homelessness in BC.
+Our work is grounded in the foundation of universal human rights.

 A British Columbia where no one lives in poverty.